 #FACT 1: CHINESE PEOPLE LIVE IN A DIGITAL WORLD

 In China, you can order EVERYTHING online and get it delivered to you.
 I insist on the word “everything”.
 It literally is.
 Food, clothes, furniture, groceries, plants, anything you can possibly imagine.
-My friend Yance even bought some tropical fish that arrived two days later in a special container!
-The best part is that it gets delivered to your door or left in the mail room that each building has.
+My friend even bought some tropical fish that arrived two days later in a special container!
+The best part is that it gets delivered to your door or left in those electronic mailboxes each building has.

 Chinese people always have their heads down looking at their phones.
 It’s very common to see motorbike riders typing on their phone while driving!

 #FACT 2: CASH IS DEAD – LONG LIVE TO MOBILE PAYMENTS!